Wednesday, October 28, 2015

 Willy is back!

-Who still plays the Willy games on their old retro computers?
+Who still plays the Willy platformers on their retro computer?
 Indeed, they are the most respected series of 8-bit platformers ever to grace a CRT screen.
-Sadly, the Atari ST missed that party as people expected more from their 16-bit computer by the mid-80s.
-A fact that saddens me somewhat if I'm brutally honest.
+Sadly, the Atari ST missed that party as people expected more from their 16-bit computer by the late-80s.
+A fact that saddens me somewhat if I'm brutally honest as we missed out on a classic.

-Although finished, JSW was never released for the Atari ST as Software Projects felt people's expectations had changed since 1984?
+Yep, Software Projects never released the game because they felt people's expectations had changed since 1984?
 I see their point, I really do.
 However, it's a massive shame because the game is timeless.
-I think older ZX Spectrum guys will enjoy this authentic platformer for their Atari ST!!
-I will always love playing this game.
+I will always love this platformer.

-I should go and help Master Willy clean up his messy mansion, wish me luck...
+Okay, I should help Master Willy clean up his messy mansion.
+Maria is quite angry so wish me luck...

 * Download JetSet Willy from my own Dropbox file server.